amplitude/redux-query/README.md

 ### Query configs

 Query configs are objects used to describe how redux-query should handle the request or mutation.
+Query config options differ slightly between requests and mutations

-Query configs for requests have the following options:
+#### Request query config options

 | Name | Type | Required? | Description |
 |:---|:---|:---:|:---|